Skip to content

 “The rise of vertical video hasn’t changed the main algorithm per se, but YouTube Shorts are creating a big new opportunity for creators,” she says.
 “If you’re already running an Instagram Reels or TikTok strategy, publishing on YouTube Shorts seems to be an easy win.”

-All that said, when it comes to working with the YouTube algorithm, remember that the algorithm follows the audience.
+While there are no YouTube algorithm instructions, remember that the algorithm follows the audience.
 If you already have a YouTube marketing plan in place, these tips will help you grow your channel’s views.

 There’s no human being sitting at YouTube headquarters watching your video and ranking it.